The Employment-Based Green Card Process

 The three steps in most employment-based Green Card and Immigrant Visa processing entails: 1) Labor Certification by the U.S. Department of Labor; 2) Approval of an Immigrant Visa Petition; and 3) Applying for a Green Card (if in the U.S.) or an Immigrant Visa (if abroad).
 Below is a summary:

 Labor Certification Overview

 Labor Certification is mandated as the first step in most employment-based immigration for the purpose of protecting the U.S. labor market.
 Since March 28, 2005, labor certification applications are submitted to the U.S. Department of Labor (DOL) using its Program Electronic Management Review System (PERM).
-The PERM process is required for employment-based second (EB-2) and third (EB-3) cases, unless the petition will entail a National Interest Waiver and certain healthcare fields.
+The PERM process is required for employment-based second (EB-2) and third (EB-3) preference cases, unless the petition will entail a National Interest Waiver or a petition in certain healthcare fields.

 Labor Certification Requirements

 The labor certification process entails a test of the local labor market for availability of qualified and available U.S. workers.
 Recruitment efforts for the position must entail advertising the position at the level of or above the prevailing wage.
 Employer attestations are submitted with to the DOL to indicate compliance with recruitment and other PERM requirements.
 Employers must create and maintain a PERM audit file with evidence of proper recruitment efforts and supporting documentation.
 The DOL may audit the employer to verify compliance.